SnoopJesus420/massLookup-ng/README.md

-# mass-lookup
+# mass-lookup-ng
-A simple bash script to perform a forward DNS look up against a list of IPs.
+A simple python script to perform a forward DNS look up against a list of IPs.

-Some results may still have a period on the end of the hostname.